NATIONAL CHIANTI DAY

 The first Friday in September each year ushers in a celebration worthy of a toast.
 National Chianti Day recognizes the most-recognized red wines from the Tuscany region of Italy.

-Always leading with the Sangiovese grape, the ruby red wine is famous throughout the world, and Chianti Classico is represented by the iconic Gallo Nero logo, which is a black rooster inside a red circle.
+Always leading with the Sangiovese grape, the ruby red wine is famous worldwide.
+The iconic Gallo Nero log and a black rooster inside a red circle represent Chianti Classico.
 While Chianti is most associated with Tuscany, the smaller Chianti Classico region, located between Florence in the north and Siena in the south, is the historical heartland and most-respected area for red wines.

 For a more savory and earthy expression, look for the word Riserva.
-Chianti Classico Riserva demands that the wine is aged an additional two years and will develop subtle notes of balsamic and espresso notes during that time.
+Chianti Classico Riserva demands that the wine be aged an additional two years and will develop subtle balsamic and espresso notes during that time.
 These hedonistic wines work brilliantly with stews and braised dishes.

 HOW TO OBSERVE #NationalChiantiDay